in

 Remove thinnings from the garden; bury them in the compost pile or place them in the trash.
 The smell of thinnings can attract the plant’s pests to the remaining seedlings.

-To avoid thinning, sow seed evenly, seed-by-seed.
+To avoid thinning, sow seeds evenly, seed by seed.
 This can be difficult to do with very small seeds like carrots, lettuce, radishes, and beets.
-For very tiny seeds, you can spend more to get pelleted seed (seed coated with an inert material) or seed tape (seeds embedded into soluble tape) which are prepared specifically for easy sowing.
-An alternative is to mix tiny seed with fine, washed sand and sow using a salt shaker or seeder.
+For very tiny seeds, you can spend more to get pelleted seeds (seeds coated with an inert material) or seed tape (seeds embedded into soluble tape) which are prepared specifically for easy sowing.
+An alternative is to mix tiny seeds with fine, washed sand and sow using a salt shaker or seeder.

 If you don’t want to sacrifice seedlings, you can reduce seedling crowding by lifting and repotting seedlings once they have developed a second set of true leaves—usually two to three weeks after germination.
 Gently lift each seedling using a toothpick or pencil teasing the roots free.
 Lift seedlings by a leaf to avoid crushing the stems.